nojhan/clutchlog/README.md

 Limitations
 ===========

-Because the call stack depth and binary name access are system-dependent, Clutchlog is only implemented for Linux at the moment.
+Because the call stack depth and program name access are system-dependent, the features relying on the depth of the call stack and the display of the program name are only available for operating systems having the following headers:
+`execinfo.h`, `stdlib.h` and `libgen.h` (so far, tested with Linux).

+Clutchlog needs `C++-17` with the `filesystem` feature.
+You may need to indicate `-std=c++17 -lstdc++fs` to your compiler.

 Build and tests